Belief: Belief studies

 There is research investigating specific beliefs, types of beliefs and patterns of beliefs.
-For example, a study estimated contemporary prevalence and associations with belief in witchcraft around the world, which (in its data) varied between 9% and 90% between nations and is still a widespread element in worldviews globally.
+For example, a study estimated contemporary prevalence and associations with belief in witchcraft around the world, which (in its data) varied between 9% and 90% among nations and is still a widespread element in worldviews globally.
 It also shows associations such as with lower "innovative activity", higher levels of anxiety, lower life expectancy, and higher religiosity.
 Other research is investigating beliefs in misinformation and their resistance to correction, including with respect to misinformation countermeasures.
 It describes cognitive, social and affective processes that leave people vulnerable to the formation of false beliefs.
 A study introduced the concept of false social reality which refers to widespread perceptions of public opinion that are shown to be false, such as underestimated general public support in the U.S. for climate change mitigation policies.
 Studies also suggested some uses of psychedelics can shift beliefs in some humans in certain ways, such as increasing attribution of consciousness to various entities (including plants and inanimate objects) and towards panpsychism and fatalism.